U.S. Job Creation Bounced Back in June; Unemployment Ticked Up--Update

 "We don't anticipate any slowdown," company President Michael Brown said.
 "Our main customer is the dual-income family.
 With the job market as strong as it is, there's high demand for child care."

 Across the economy, pay is increasing, but not at a faster rate.
-Economists would typically expect wages to grow faster when the unemployment rate is historically low.
+Economists would typically expect wages to growth faster when the unemployment rate is historically low.

 Average hourly wages advanced 3.1% from a year earlier to $27.90 an hour.
 The year-over-year gain remains near the best in a decade but is down from a recent peak of 3.4% in February.